 2 wine tastings and winery visits

 Local wine production

-After the capital, the mountains, and the sunny wine countries, our final day in Slovenia will be spent on the coast.
-To start, we’ll get up our appetites with an olive oil tasting as part of a gourmet tour of olive groves.
-Apart from some of the best views of the Slovenian coast, we will also enjoy a traditional Istrian lunch here.
+After the capital, the mountains, and the sunny wine countries, your final day in Slovenia will be spent on the coast.
+To start, you’ll get up your appetites with an olive oil tasting as part of a gourmet tour of olive groves.
+Apart from some of the best views of the Slovenian coast, you will also enjoy a traditional Istrian lunch here.

-We will continue our day in Piran, the prettiest coastal town in Slovenia.
-We will also visit a Fonda fish farm for a sea bass and sea salt tasting.
+You will continue your day in Piran, the prettiest coastal town in Slovenia.
+You will also visit a Fonda fish farm for sea bass and sea salt tasting.

 Overnight in Istria

 Olive oil tasting

 Visit to an organic fish farm